Genbox/FastCodeSign/README.md

 ### Description

-A cross-platform code signing library for Windows Authenticode, PowerShell and macOS code signatures.
+A cross-platform code signing library for Windows Authenticode (Windows executables & PowerShell) and macOS code signatures.
-Has no external dependencies.
-Written with performance in mind.
-Has a simple one-shot API that auto-detects file format.
+Has no external dependencies and has a simple one-shot API that auto-detects file format.

 ### Features